 I thank all involved in this investigations in particular our students Fabio da Silva and Laetitia Ott.
 The results of their placement works improve our understanding of the parameters influencing the reaction kinetics.

-Thanks to all colleagues for the fruitful discussions of the mechanisms of the reactions of zirconium with air and steam/nitrogen mixture.
+Thanks to all colleagues in particular Sanggil Park for the fruitful discussions of the mechanisms of the reactions of zirconium with air and steam/nitrogen mixture.

 Thank you for your attention

 Do you have questions?